-On the other hand, dedicated hosting might be your best option if:
+On the other hand, a dedicated hosting environment might be your best option if:

-- You possess the technical know-how to effectively manage a server and want maximum flexibility
+You possess the technical know-how or resources to effectively manage a server and want maximum flexibility

 Imagine you’re a mid-sized business that’ll be selling products or services directly from your site.
 You already have an established audience, which is likely to result in a large amount of traffic right from the get-go (requiring the bandwidth of a dedicated server).

-Performance and security are likely incredibly important to you as well.
+Performance and security of your web hosting service are likely incredibly important to you as well.
 You may have someone on your team with the technical skills needed to effectively manage a dedicated server already – and if your company is successful, you probably won’t mind paying extra for the overarching benefits you’ll receive.